-The Borlaug Institute implements sustainable programs that integrate research, training and education to benefit the peoples of developing countries across the globe.
-Programs are coordinated inside developing countries to augment entire agricultural industries by addressing key issues along industry value chains.
+The Borlaug Institute designs and implements sustainable programs of international development that integrate research, training (extension) and education to benefit the peoples of developing countries across the globe.
+The Institute’s development programs take place in-country to augment entire agricultural industries by addressing key issues along industry value chains.

 For example, the “Ethiopia Sanitary & Phytosanitary Standards and Livestock & Meat Marketing Program” (SPS-LMM) was aimed at boosting the Ethiopian meat and live animal export industry.
 SPS-LMM accomplished this by augmenting several areas along the industry’s value chain including: veterinary service capacity; meat marketing practices; and surveillance and diagnostics of a certain avian flu virus in livestock.
 Exports as a result of the program rose from a combined base of $45.5 million in 2005/2006 to $211 million in 2010/2011.
 Ethiopia’s reputation as a meat and livestock exporter improved while SPS-LMM helped open new markets and lift certain trade bans.

 Projects like SPS-LMM, but with varying agricultural objectives, run concurrently in several countries at any given time — nations like South Sudan, Guatemala, Iraq and Afghanistan.
 These programs work toward achieving The Borlaug Institute’s goal of feeding the world’s hungry through practices that can continue long after each program has run its course.
 But we don’t do it alone.